-• Agroecology will sustain and enhance the health of the soil, plant, animal, humans and the planet as one, and all aspects are inseparable.
+• Agroecology will sustain and enhance the health of the soil, plant, animal, humans and the planet as one, and all aspects interconnected and are inseparable.

 • Agroecology is based on living ecological systems and cycles, agroecology works with them, emulates them and helps sustain them.